 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-Select Settings > Writing in your dashboard menu …
+Select Settings > Writing in your main WordPress dashboard menu …

 Writing Settings Screen